lart-bangor/research-assistant/docs/source/users/research-task-agt.rst

 Loading recordings for the AGT
 ------------------------------

-Firstly, the AGT requires **thirteen** recordings in order to function.
+The AGT requires **thirteen** recordings in order to function.
 Eight recordings are classed as experimental recordings, four are classed as filler recordings and one is a practice recording.

 For an MGT setup, you **must** load eight experimental recordings from four speakers, with each speaker providing a recording in either language variety.